SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 ## Supported versions

-The Sumo Logic Kubernetes App is compatible with the [Sumo Logic Kubernetes Collection Helm Chart](https://github.com/SumoLogic/sumologic-kubernetes-collection).
+The Sumo Logic Kubernetes App is compatible with the latest version of [Sumo Logic Kubernetes Collection Helm Chart](https://github.com/SumoLogic/sumologic-kubernetes-collection).
 A list of supported platforms can be found [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/main/docs#support-matrix).

 ## Log and Metric Types